sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 **CHAPTER XXX.**

- This is an important Chapter dealing with the Gāyatrī Mantra In v 5 it is explained how the Pranava^(**1**) produced by Prakriti-vikriti is like the humming of bees in the [Mūlādhāra](# "The lowest of the centres (Shatchakra) See A. Avalon's ") and goes upwards along the channel of the [Sushumnā](# "The nerve (Nadi) of that name v ib") in [seven stages](# "The six Chakras and the Sahasrara See ante p 43 for the seven parts of the Pranava, also below") to the head V 6 enumerates the [seven Vyāhritis](# "That is, the seven upper worlds—Bhūh, Bhuvah, Svah, Mahah, Janah, Tapah, Satyam.")
-In vv 7-10 Mahāvishnu teaches what these denote Bhūh is mere existence alone (Sanmātra) Bhuvah is elements (Bhūta) and Cause (Kārana).
-Svah is the Guide and [the Ātmā of all that is](# "Sarvasya sviranāt svātmatayā"); Mahah implies [Greatness and Light](# "Mahattvät cha mahastvät cha,"), Tat, (Brahman) is Janah because [It is all](# "Tadeva sarvajanatā tasmāt tad vyähretirjanah Janata=Janasamuhah") Tapah denotes Jnānatā (All knowledge) and Tāpatā^(**2**) Satyam implies Supremacy and Ātmatva or the natural state of Ātmā, that is, Ātma in itself, and eternal Wisdom (Anantajnāna) The exoteric "worlds" are thus described as stages of being.
+ This is an important Chapter dealing with the Gāyatrī Mantra In v 5 it is explained how the Pranava^(**1**) produced by Prakriti-vikriti is like the humming of bees in the Mūlādhāra[^238] See A. Avalon's ") and goes upwards along the channel of the Sushumnā[^239] of that name v ib") in seven stages[^240] to the head V 6 enumerates the seven Vyāhritis[^241] In vv 7-10 Mahāvishnu teaches what these denote Bhūh is mere existence alone (Sanmātra) Bhuvah is elements (Bhūta) and Cause (Kārana).
+Svah is the Guide and the Ātmā of all that is[^242]; Mahah implies Greatness and Light[^243], Tat, (Brahman) is Janah because It is all[^244] Tapah denotes Jnānatā (All knowledge) and Tāpatā^(**2**) Satyam implies Supremacy and Ātmatva or the natural state of Ātmā, that is, Ātma in itself, and eternal Wisdom (Anantajnāna) The exoteric "worlds" are thus described as stages of being.
 The letters of the Pranava are then identified with them.
 A is Bhuh, U is Bhuvah, M is Svah, Mahah is Bindu, Nāda is Janah, Shakti is Tapah, and Shānta is Satyam the highest of these states (vv II, 12).

+[^238]: "The lowest of the centres (Shatchakra

+[^239]: "The nerve (Nadi

+[^240]: "The six Chakras and the Sahasrara See ante p 43 for the seven parts of the Pranava, also below"

+[^241]: "That is, the seven upper worlds—Bhūh, Bhuvah, Svah, Mahah, Janah, Tapah, Satyam."

+[^242]: "Sarvasya sviranāt svātmatayā"

+[^243]: "Mahattvät cha mahastvät cha,"

+[^244]: "Tadeva sarvajanatā tasmāt tad vyähretirjanah Janata=Janasamuhah"

- Having dealt with Om, Mahāvishnu deals with each of the words of the [Gāyatrī Mantra](# "Tat savitur varеnyam bhargo devasya dhimahi dhiyo yo nak prachodayāt.").
+ Having dealt with Om, Mahāvishnu deals with each of the words of the Gāyatrī Mantra[^245].

+[^245]: "Tat savitur varеnyam bhargo devasya dhimahi dhiyo yo nak prachodayāt."

  Tat is in the accusative singular By it reference is made to the first Cause of all substance (Vastu).
 It exists in the form of fire and energy (Tejorūpa) in the disc of the Sun (Ādityamandala).
 It means the ever-blissful and Supreme Brahman Savituh is in the genitive singular and is derived from a root which means to bring forth By this word is implied the source of all animate beings It is called Vareny-